 Having KPIs related to these aspects on the HR dashboard allows close monitoring of the development of employer branding.

 Data analytics also favors the establishment of onboarding policies that reduce potential frictions.
-In fact, HR management solutions such as Talentia HCM already have specific modules dedicated to onboarding.
-Also, we can facilitate the “landing” of new employees with tools such as Chabot or conversation automation.
+In fact, HR management solutions, such as Talentia HCM, already have specific modules dedicated to onboarding.
+Also, we can facilitate the “landing” of new employees with tools such as Chatbot or conversation automation.

 Digital workplace and improved employee experience